ErikReider/SwaySettings/README.md

 ## Install

+Currently the program won't be installed system-wide.
+The application needs to be started manually like below.

 ##### At the time of writing, the program assumes that the sway config is in `~/.config/sway`

 ``` zsh